kubestellar/kubestellar/docs/content/direct/wec-registration.md

 clusteradm --context <its-context> get token
 ```

-This command outputs a `clusteradm join` command that you'll use in the next step.
+This command outputs a `clusteradm join` command that you will use in the next step.
+The token and apiserver URL from this command will be used in the join command.

 ### Step 2: Join the WEC to the ITS

+**Important:** Before executing the join command, determine if you need additional flags based on your environment.
+The basic command below may not work for all cluster types.

-Execute the join command on the WEC to initiate the registration process:
+Execute the join command on the WEC to initiate the registration process.
+The exact command depends on your environment:

 ```shell
 # Basic join command (additional flags may be required based on your environment)